cwmccurdy/quantumGrid/docs/installation.rst

    (DVRenv) $ pip install quantumgrid

 Now you should be able to use the  quantumgrid package in your `DVRenv` conda environment!
-You can also run the example scripts simple by executing (see example directory for more details):
+You can also run the example scripts simply by executing (see example directory for more details):

 .. code-block:: console